linode/docs/docs/tools-reference/tools/introduction-to-vim-customization.md

 Plugins are a powerful way to customize your Vim instance; they can grant you additional capabilities which can help address more specific usage needs.

-### Install The Vim-Plug Plugin Manager
+### Install the Vim-Plug Plugin Manager

 The most effective way to install and manage plugins requires the use of a plugin management tool.
 Instructions for installing Vim-Plug are provided below.

 1. Install curl.

    **Fedora/RHEL based**